Thursday, February 21, 2013

 Valley Shepherd Creamery.

 Intense, herbaceous sheep’s milk cheeses aged in natural caves in North Jersey.
+They will also have some lamb meat.

 Here is a recipe created especially for the farm’s manchego-style cheese.